Canine arthritis is a fairly common disease among dogs. It’s often found in older dogs but can strike younger dogs, too.

 - Vitamins: In addition to vitamin E, consider adding a multivitamin to help keep your dog in peak condition.

 - Fish oil: Omega-3 fatty acids are great for reducing inflammation and regulating the immune system.

 - Deer velvet: This powder made from grinding deer antler is rich in nutrients, including glucosamine, chondroitin sulfate, collagen, vitamins, minerals, and proteins, ideal for promoting the health, strength, and mobility of senior dogs.

 7. Soothe aches and pains

-My best advice, never ignore any warning sign and get your dog checked out by a vet if you suspect he is showing any signs of canine arthritis.
-Starting a course of treatment will prevent permanent joint damage and help keep your dog happy, healthy and playful.
+My best advice, don’t ignore any warning signs and get your dog checked out by a vet if you suspect he is showing any signs of canine arthritis.
+Starting a course of treatment will prevent permanent joint damage and help keep your dog happy, healthy, and playful.

 Linda Butts is the editor of Pawsometalk.
 She uses her blog to share ideas and techniques from her personal experiences and pet research.